jacobd082/torus-wiki/docs/intro.md

 - From this page, click on the text where it says "Player" below the icon.
 - Enter in a Username **A USERNAME SHOULD NOT BE YOUR REAL NAME**

 As you enter your username, You may notice how to icon changes above the text box.
-This is called your *Identicon*, this is unique to you, and is made by taking your username, and using math to makeit an image.
+This is called your *Identicon*, this is unique to you, and is made by taking your username, and using math to make it an image.

 You may notice that there is a link on the bottom of that page that will change as you enter your username.
 You can share this link to show others your profile.
 [You can see an example profile here](https://torus.jacobdrath.co/me.htm#Example).